Pixel 10 Pro XL vs Pixel 9 Pro XL: All the differences

 That means a flat screen, flat sides, an aluminum body construction and a glass back.
 Yep, the sensible shoes of smartphone design.

-The only thing Google has changed is the weight of the phone, which is now slightly heavier at 232 grams (5% heavier than before), likely because of the bigger battery inside.
+The major thing Google has changed is the weight of the phone, which is now slightly heavier at 232 grams (5% heavier than before), likely because of the bigger battery inside.
 We have mixed feelings about this.
 We like the longer battery life, but don't appreciate the added weight in the pocket.

 The same IP68 water and dust protection is on board and there are no new physical buttons, in case you were wondering.
 Apple seems to be adding a new button to the iPhone now every year, but we for once are happy Google doesn't follow.